nicolaeandreivasile/basic-shell/README.md

 # Shell Simulator

 ## Description
 This is an implementation of a simplified shell that works with a file system in an easy and intuitive manner.
 The file system is perceived as a tree structure, with the root directory on top (it is similar with the Linux file system structure).
+The program uses design patterns such as:
+- **Command Pattern**
+- **Singleton Pattern**
+- **Factory Pattern**.

+####
+Each command is defined as a singleton object, which is being chosen at runtime accordingly through the Factory Pattern, and executed through Command Pattern.
+The paths to the given files or directories will be similar with those used in Linux.
+No path will end with "/", except the root directory.
+The output will be redirected in the output file and the errors in the errors file.

 ## Usage
 The program will run as following: